MintzyG/ToneRemover-OpenCV/README.md

   - It then tones down the image to those N colors using distance between points in space
   - The resulting image is compared to the original one using K-Means Clustering, if close looking enough, the program saves and exits
   - If the image is not close looking enough it keeps using K-Means Clustering until it closely resmembles the original, but now with N colors

-## Plan to add
-  - Packaging the program with OpenCVWorld480.lib